opendp/opendp/docs/source/user/constructors/combinators.rst

     >>> curve.epsilon(delta=1e-6)
     11.688596249354896

-The second is used for fixing the delta parameter in the curve.
-This changes the output measure from `SmoothedMaxDivergence` to `FixedSmoothedMaxDivergence`:
+:func:`opendp.combinators.make_fix_delta` changes the output measure from ``SmoothedMaxDivergence`` to ``FixedSmoothedMaxDivergence``.
-:func:`opendp.combinators.make_fix_delta`.
+It fixes the delta parameter in the curve, so that the resulting measurement can be composed with other ``FixedSmoothedMaxDivergence`` measurements.

 .. doctest::